Medtronic-LABS/spice-2.0-admin-web/README.md

 ## .env description

-`REACT_APP_VERSION`: This variable could be used to specify the current version of the application.

 `REACT_APP_BASE_URL`: This variable could be used to specify the base URL of the API that the application is consuming.

 `REACT_APP_PASSWORD_HASH_KEY`: This variable could be used to store the password hash key that is used to hash passwords.